clanfear/CSSS508/Lectures/Week6/CSSS508_week6_loops.md

 I'll be bad and cite Wikipedia:

-"A loop is a sequence of statements which is specified once but which may be carried out several times in succession.
-The code "inside" the loop is obeyed a specified number of times, or once for each of a collection of items, or until some condition is met, or indefinitely." ([Wikipedia](https://en.wikipedia.org/wiki/Control_flow#Loops))
+>A loop is a sequence of statements which is specified once but which may be carried out several times in succession.
+The code "inside" the loop is obeyed a specified number of times, or once for each of a collection of items, or until some condition is met, or indefinitely.'' ([Wikipedia](https://en.wikipedia.org/wiki/Control_flow#Loops))

 for() Loops